FarmBot-Docs/farmbot-developers/v14/Documentation/farmbot-software-development/faq.md

  * An HTTP client for talking to the [REST API](../web-app/rest-api.md).
  * An MQTT client for talking to the [Message Broker](../web-app/message-broker.md)

-If you wish to write a [Farmware](../farmware.md), Python is the only language currently supported, but [most developers do not need to write a Farmware](../farmware/you-might-not-need-farmware.md).

 # Does the web API support ARM-based processors?
 Not at this time.
 The only software that supports Raspberry Pi is FarmBot OS.
 Do not attempt to run a web server on a Raspberry Pi.